Here at The Bridge we work with commissioners of both public and private services. These include:

 Immediate access to our specialist team allows you to receive support when required.
 Identification of intervention is made simple with quick access to our specific assessments.
 Our dedicated specialist team adapt according to individual requirements and needs to provide comprehensive support.
 Commissioning our outpatient service to those not requiring urgent inpatient treatment will help reduce your waiting lists.

 The commissioning of dedicated, community eating-disorder services has been shown to improve outcomes and cost effectiveness.
 Commissioning our service will reduce your costs in two ways.
 Firstly, by reducing waiting lists, there is less demand on your system for urgent inpatient services.
 Secondly, eating disorders are best treated when intervention is as early as possible.
 With The Bridge, we provide patients with immediate access to a multidisciplinary, patient-centred service.
 With effective early treatment, recovery is not only quicker but reduces likelihood of relapse and need for further services.
-If a child or young person starts their treatment in a general child and adolescent mental health service (CAMHS), they are more likely to be admitted to an inpatient service than those treated in community eating-disorder settings within the following year.
+If a child or adult starts their treatment in a general child and adolescent mental health service (CAMHS), they are more likely to be admitted to an inpatient service than those treated in community eating-disorder settings within the following year.

 Our service is unique and bespoke.
-We provide children and young adults with immediate access to a multidisciplinary specialist eating disorder service.
+We provide children and adults with immediate access to a multidisciplinary specialist eating disorder service.
 We provide you with:

 We believe to maximise people’s recovery we should provide them with immediate access and to our specialist multidisciplinary team of professionals that will work with them holistically.